Home / ENews / Enews – Week 3, Term 1 2017

 Calling for volunteers – we need your help!

-Our students are really enjoying participating in the Commonwealth Bank School Banking program and to keep this program running we need your help.
+Our students are really enjoying participating in the Commonwealth Bank School Banking Calling all volunteersprogram and to keep this program running we need your help.

 The program requires a volunteer School Banking Coordinator to facilitate the banking and distribution of School Banking rewards.
 This only takes a small amount of your time one day a week and the Commonwealth Bank will provide support in how to run the program.
 Your help with the program will greatly benefit students as they develop vital saving skills and also help our School with fundraising.